Why even bother with a beginner guitar?

 The only thing that could be a good upgrade is a nice set of pickups.
 The Les Paul Studio LT is more expensive, but it is also a much better investment overall than the SG Special, or any of Epiphone’s Special series guitars.

 Of course, the choice is up to you, and you can’t really go wrong with the SG either.
 The Les Paul is simply the better deal for the price.
 It’s not that much more expensive and still falls well within the budget category, but it is better made, sounds better and is more versatile.

-If you are interested in the Epiphone SG Special VE, you can find it here on Amazon.
+If you are interested in the Epiphone SG Special VE, you can find it here on Guitar Center.